 - Incorrect repairs are dangerous.
 Repairs may only be carried out and damaged power cables replaced by one of our trained after-sales technicians.
 If the appliance is defective, unplug the appliance from the mains or switch off the circuit breaker in the fuse box.
 Contact the aftersales service. - The cable insulation on electrical appliances may melt when touching hot parts of the appliance.
-Never bring electrical appliance cables into contact with hot parts of the appliance. - Do not use any high-pressure cleaners or steam cleaners, which can result in an electric shock. - Penetrating moisture may cause electric shock.
-Never subject the appliance to intense heat or humidity.
-Only use this appliance indoors. - A defective appliance may cause electric shock.
+Never bring electrical appliance cables into contact with hot parts of the appliance.

+- Do not use any high-pressure cleaners or steam cleaners, which can result in an electric shock. - A defective appliance may cause electric shock.
 Never switch on a defective appliance.
 Unplug the appliance from the mains or switch off the circuit breaker in the fuse box.
 Contact the after-sales service.

-Marning - Hazard due to magnetism!
+▲ Warning - Hazard due to magnetism!